 INTRODUCTION: Announcing the 50th CLASP meeting, scheduled to begin at 8:30 a.m. (with registration from 8:00 a.m. to 8:30 a.m.) on November 20, 2019 and continuing through 2 p.m. (tentatively) on November 21.
 The host will be the Naval Postgraduate School (NPS), 1 University Circle, Monterey, CA 93943.
 The meeting will be held at the ME Lecture Hall auditorium (Building 255), and the host/point of contact is Mr. Christopher Adams, NPS (email@example.com; 831-656-3400).
 Registration will be completed through the DSIAC website.
 This meeting will be at the classified level both days and is open to government, industry, and academia with the appropriate clearance.
 Site visit requests/SMO code authentication information will be provided on the website.

 BACKGROUND: CLASP began in the mid-80s, originally assembled to coordinate light armor activities between the U.S. Army and Marine Corps.
 During the past ~35 years, CLASP has provided a venue for working level discussions and expanded to sharing information between government services, industry, and academia in virtually all areas of survivability.
-The name CLASP highlights light armor discussions due to its origin, but it is much more today.
+Although the name CLASP highlights light armor discussions due to its origin, it is much more today.

 MEETING FORMAT: All presentations should be planned for approximately 20 min, with time included for questions and answers.
-INDUSTRY PARTICIPANTS ARE REQUIRED TO BRIEF the technical aspects of an ongoing survivability effort that is funded by a government agency.
+INDUSTRY PARTICIPANTS ARE REQUIRED TO BRIEF the technical aspects of an ongoing survivability effort funded by a government agency.
 This is required for three reasons: